FakePancak3/novum/README.md

 ## ⚠️ A couple of things to know before using this

-- **Antivirus warnings:** Windows Defender or other antivirus software may flag this exe as suspicious.
-This is a very common false positive for small, unsigned Python tools packaged with PyInstaller its not signed by a paid certificate, and the packaging pattern looks superficially similar to malware droppers.
-The source code is fully available in this repo if you'd like to check it yourself or build it from source instead of using the prebuilt exe.
+- **Antivirus warnings:** Novum is currently unsigned, so Windows may display a Microsoft Defender SmartScreen warning.
+The source code     is publicly available, and each release includes a SHA-256 checksum so you can verify the downloaded file.
 - **Terms of service:** Many games and applications explicitly prohibit automated input like auto-clicking, and using one can get you penalized or banned.
 Thats between you and whatever